 In year one you will be part of the LM116 Bachelor of Engineering Common Entry programme where you will develop broad engineering skills while receiving insights into the different engineering disciplines.
-In the spring semester students interested in Civil Engineering will undertake a ‘learning by doing’ project where you will be tasked with providing a safe means for a person to cross a waterway.
+In the spring semester students interested in Civil Engineering will undertake a ‘learning by doing’ project where you will be tasked with designing and building a large scale structure.
 Starting with a blank whiteboard you will work in teams to develop your ideas which you will then build and test at the end of the semester.

 In year three you will get a real experience of being an engineer when you take a multi-storey library (or similar structure) and engineer the design of the foundations and reinforced concrete frame, based on the results of your structural analysis.
 This project involves interaction with the design architect, land surveying, health safety issues and forms the core of the first semester in year three.
 The project is followed by an eight-month Co-op placement with an engineering contractor/ consultant in Ireland or abroad.